theintern/intern-tutorial/README.md

 ## Step 6: Remote testing

 At this point, all our tests are written and running in Node.js and Chrome.
 The only thing that’s left to do is to run all our tests on all the platforms we want to support.
-We'll do this by setting up a `browserstack` configuration within `intern.json` to run our tests with BrowserStack:
+We’ll do this by setting up a `browserstack` configuration within `intern.json` to run our tests with BrowserStack:

 ```json
 "reporters+": "htmlcoverage",